threefoldtecharchive/threefold-wallet-electron/README.md

 ![screenshot of wallet transfer page](/docs/images/scrshot_wallet_transfer.png)

 > Allows you to transfer tokens from one wallet to another.
 The destination can be a regular (personal) wallet, multi-signature wallet as well as one of your own wallets.
+> Depending on which destination wallet you want to send you, you'll need to select the correct tab.
 >
 > You cannot transfer 0 tokens or more tokens (+ the minimum transaction fee of `0.1 TFT`) than available in your account.
 >